2020.11.02

 However, the evaluation of e-learning that I hear from corporate educators and participants tends to be harsh.
 Of course, there are companies that utilize it well, and it is also important to understand that there cannot be content that satisfies all participants.

-One of the answers to how to succeed is for the learner to feel the need for education and want to learn.
-The provider of education must consider how to make the learner interested, and also make efforts to solidify memory and encourage action, otherwise the learning that was put in effort for will become a waste of time.
+One answer to how to succeed is that the learners themselves feel the need for that education and want to learn.
+Those providing the education must consider ways to engage interest, or else they must implement strategies to reinforce memory and encourage action, otherwise the learning time that has been carefully allocated will become wasted time.

 This e-learning will fail!

-Based on my experience of seeing the e-learning content and implementation status of many clients, I would like to introduce three examples of failures.
-These are all common types of failures.
+Based on my experience observing the e-learning content and implementation status of many clients due to my work, I will introduce three failure cases.
+Each of these is a common type of failure.

-*However, please note that there are some changes made intentionally to avoid identifying specific clients.
+*Please note that some parts have been intentionally modified to avoid identifying specific clients.

-Case Study of Company A: Well-Crafted Educational Materials by Technical Experts!
+Case Study of Company A: Well-crafted teaching materials by engineers!

-In this case, the author was familiar with the content of the teaching materials and also provided instruction, but wanted many people to see it, so the amount of information in the teaching materials became enormous.
-Due to the large number of various annotations and in-depth points, even when viewed as a whole or just one slide, there was too much information and it was difficult to grasp the main points.
-In addition, the time required for each lesson was well over an hour, making it difficult for people to casually learn.
-Furthermore, due to the high level of expertise and complexity of the content, without confirmation from the author, it was difficult to even update the content.
+In this case, the writing was done by someone who was familiar with the content of the teaching materials and was also providing instruction, but in order to reach a larger audience, the amount of information in the materials was enormous.
+Due to the inclusion of various annotations and many in-depth points, even when looking at just one slide, it was overloaded with information, making it difficult to grasp the key points.
+Additionally, as a result, the time required for each course exceeded one hour, making it not something that could be learned casually.
+Furthermore, due to the high level of specialization and complexity of the content, we found ourselves in a situation where even updating the content was difficult without confirming with the author.

 I have repeatedly mentioned in past blogs that a "learning culture" is important, but there are cases where a "non-learning culture" has taken root.

-In this case, the participants prioritized their work, and furthermore, since studying during work hours is not permitted by local law, the situation became one of "I just have to finish this quickly."
+In this case, the participants prioritized their work, and furthermore, since studying during work hours is not permitted by local law, they found themselves in a situation of "I have to finish this quickly, no matter what."
 Specifically, they would skip through slides by repeatedly clicking the "Next" button or share answers for the tests among themselves.

-The cause lies not with the individuals, but with the organizational culture surrounding them.
-The proposed measures included setting the "Next button to be unclickable immediately" and implementing "randomized questions".
+The cause lies not with the individuals but with the surrounding organizational culture, yet the proposed measures included setting the "Next" button to be unclickable immediately and implementing randomized questions.
 If operations are tightened under these conditions, the image of e-learning will worsen, and both content understanding and learning effectiveness will not improve.
-A vicious cycle occurs, leading to a situation where there is a tendency to "tighten the rules further" and "invite backlash"... creating a spiral of problems.
+A vicious cycle could occur, leading to a situation where "rules are made stricter," which could "invite backlash"... creating a spiral that is hard to escape.

 When belonging to an organization, following decisions and orders from superiors tends to become the top priority.
 While this is certainly important, it can lead to forgetting the need to review plans and the original objectives.